Clownacy/clownmdemu/README.md

 # Design

-clownmdemu's code adheres to the following principles, emphasising minimalism and portability:
+ClownMDEmu's code adheres to the following principles, emphasising minimalism and portability:

 - Use C89.
 This is required in order to support as many compilers as possible.